USPhoneBook Opt Out Guide

 | Domain | usphonebook.com |

-| Data Types | Names, current and past addresses, cell phone numbers, and other personal information |
+| Data Types | Names, known aliases, current and past addresses, phone numbers, email addresses, relatives or associates, age or age range, and related public-record details |

-| Opt-out Methods | web form/contact form |
+| Opt-out Methods | Web form/contact path |

-| Identity Verification | Confirmation email with verification link |
+| Identity Verification | Email confirmation with verification link |

-| Re-listing Risk | Medium |
+| Re-listing Risk | Medium – profiles can return when public records or third-party data sources refresh |

 USPhoneBook is a data broker website and a legal online directory.
 It may refresh new listings from public records and commercial sources, so data from USPhoneBook can reappear.
+Research also connected USPhoneBook to the Enformion ecosystem, where related data products are used for investigations, collections, and sales or marketing intelligence; that matters to ordinary people because the same public-record and third-party data categories can feed more than a simple search page.

 Step-by-Step Guide